 She watched while Mistress trained Sorrow to sewing, the one task she liked and was good at, and said nothing when, to stop her roaming, he said, Sir made the girl sleep by the fireplace all seasons.
 A comfort Lina was suspicious of but did not envy even in bad weather.
 Her people had built sheltering cities for a thousand years and, except for the deathfeet of the Europes, might have built them for a thousand more.
 As it turned out the sachem had been dead wrong.
 The Europes neither fled nor died out.
 In fact, said the old women in charge of the children, he had apologized for his error in prophecy and admitted that however many collapsed from ignorance or disease more would always come.
-They would come with languages that sounded like dog bar; with a childish hunger for animal fur.
+They would come with languages that sounded like dog bark; with a childish hunger for animal fur.
 They would forever fence land, ship whole trees to far away countries, take any woman for quick pleasure, ruin soil, befoul sacred places and worship a dull, unimaginative god.
-They let their hogs browse the ocean shore turning it into dunes of sand where nothing green can grow again.
-It was their destiny to chew up the world horribleness and spit out devastation.
+They let their hogs browse the ocean shore turning it into dunes of sand where nothing green can ever grow again.
+Cut loose from the earth's soul, they insisted on purchase of its soil, and like all orphans they were insatiable.
+It was their destiny to chew up the world and spit out horribleness.
 Lina was not so sure.
 Based on the way Sir and Mistress tried to run their farm, she knew there were exceptions to the sachem's revised prophecy.
 They seemed mindful of a distinction between earth and property, fenced their cattle though their neighbors did not and although legal to do so, they were hesitant to kill foraging swine.
 They hoped to live by tillage rather than eat up the land with herds, measures that kept their profit low.
 So while Lina trusted more or less Sir's and Mistress' judgment, she did not trust their instincts.
 Had they true insight they would never have kept Sorrow so close.